 Water Mine Family Swimmin' Hole

 Before the weather starts to cool off, squeeze out all the summer fun that you can!
 Get the thrill-seekers of the bunch excited for splishing, splashing, turning, and twisting at our local waterparks.
 Strike up some friendly competition at our mini golf courses - with a variety of themes, lengths, and difficulties for everyone.
 Even get out on the water with kayaks, paddleboards, and canoes at our local parks.
-Or, head to where the wild things are at NOVA Wild - the former Roer's Zoofari in Reston, under new ownership.
+Or, head to where the wild things are at NOVA Wild.
 For music lovers, enjoy summer melodies at the outdoor Filene Center at Wolf Trap before the season ends.

 6. Free Admission at Great Falls National Park